 - 4.1.1.
-Pupils must attend school for the full duration of the school day.
+Children must attend school for the full duration of the school day.
 They may not be absent without the Principal's permission.
 If a child is absent, parents must furnish the Principal with a written explanation as to the child's absence, accompanied by a doctor's certificate, if need be. - 4.1.2.
-If it is necessary for a pupil to be absent to enable him/ her to attend an important appointment, a prior written request must be submitted to the Principal stating the full particulars. - 4.1.3.
-Pupils must be punctual for all school activities.
-Pupils who arrive late for school must report to the secretary's office immediately on arrival at school. - 4.1.4.
-A pupil shall participate in the educational programme as prescribed by the WCED, unless exemption has been granted by them. - 4.1.5.
-If parents wish their child to be exempted from attending religious ceremonies, they must make a written application to the Principal. - 4.1.6.
-When a pupil has voluntarily joined an extra-mural school activity, s/he shall fulfill his/her obligations, unless s/he is granted exemption by the Principal. - 4.1.7.
-While a pupil is under the school's supervision, s/he may not leave the school grounds without the prior permission of the Principal or Deputy Principal.
+If it is necessary for a child to be absent to enable him/ her to attend an important appointment, a prior written request must be submitted to the Principal stating the full particulars. - 4.1.3.
+Children must be punctual for all school activities.
+Children who arrive late for school must report to the receptionist's office immediately on arrival at school. - 4.1.4.
+A child shall participate in the educational programme as prescribed by the WCED, unless exemption has been granted by them. - 4.1.5.
+When a child has voluntarily joined an extra-mural school activity, s/he shall fulfil his/her obligations, unless s/he is granted exemption by the Principal. - 4.1.6.
+While a child is under the school's supervision, s/he may not leave the school grounds without the prior permission of the Principal or Deputy Principal.